apache/incubator-resilientdb/ecosystem/tools/drawing-lib/README.md

 ## Architecture

-The toolkit integrates with ResilientDB's ecosystem to provide:
+This toolkit integrates with a backend server and ResilientDB infrastructure to provide:

 1. **Immutable Storage**: All drawing strokes are stored in ResilientDB via GraphQL
 2. **Caching Layer**: Redis for real-time performance, MongoDB for queryable replica